Common Myths about Breastfeeding

 The best thing for your baby if you are sick is to continue to breastfeed.
 Your body makes antibodies against your illness which will pass through the breastmilk and protect your baby.

 7) My newborn lost weight in the hospital so that means I do not make enough milk for my baby.

 Most babies lose weight their first few days of life and it has nothing to do with your milk supply.
-The initial decrease in weight is usually linked to fluid loss in baby.
+The initial decrease in weight is usually linked to fluid loss in the baby.
 Continue to breastfeed and your baby should catch up.
-In the first few days of life your baby’s stomach capacity is about the size of a small marble, so they do not need larger volumes at one time.
+In the first few days of life, your baby’s stomach capacity is about the size of a small marble, so they do not need larger volumes at one time.
 Always follow up with your pediatrician if you have any concerns.

 8) I cannot feel when I have a let-down, so I must not make enough milk.

 Each woman has different sensations when they have a let-down, and some do not feel them at all.
 All are considered normal.

 9) The older my baby gets the more and more milk they will consume.

 Breastmilk composition changes to match your baby’s needs so they do not need an increased volume of breastmilk as they age.
 Typically, breastfed babies take between 3-5oz per feed.
 Even when they are close to 12 months!
 Remember that breastmilk is efficiently and easily digested.